lowleveldesign/debug-recipes/databases/mssqlserver/mssqlserver-querying.md

 `SET STATISTICS PROFILE` and `SET STATISTICS XML` are counterparts of each other.
 The former produces textual output; the latter produces XML output.
 In future versions of SQL Server, new query execution plan information will only be displayed through the `SET STATISTICS XML` statement, not the `SET STATISTICS PROFILE` statement.

-#### Statistics on computed columns ####

-In SQL Server 2005, the query optimizer will detect the use of the computed column in queries, just as it does for any unindexed column reference, and it will create statistics on the computed column.
-The statistics will allow the optimizer to determine the appropriate cardinality estimation on the filter.
-So instead of writing `WHERE UnitPrice * Quantity > 1000` consider creating a computed column:

-    ALTER TABLE [Order Details]
-    ADD TotalSale AS UnitPrice * Quantity;

 ### Display information on collected statistics ###

 #### sys.stats, sys.stats\_columns ####